LaussenLabs/atriumdb/sdk/docs/source/quickstart.rst

     # Define a directory path where the dataset is stored (always needed)
     dataset_location = "./example_dataset"

-    # Create AtriumSDK python object (sqlite)
+    # Create AtriumSDK python object (SQLite)
     sdk = AtriumSDK(dataset_location=dataset_location)

-    # OR Connect to a dataset supported by mariadb
+    # OR Connect to a dataset supported by MariaDB
     connection_params = {
         'host': "localhost",
         'user': "user",